Welcome to

 About Me

-I approach therapy as a relationship, not a transaction.
+Therapy as a relationship, not a transaction.
 I won’t pretend to have all the answers, but I do bring skill, intention, and a deep respect for the courage it takes to show up.

 I’m certified in Level 1 Emotionally Focused Therapy (EFT), and I’m currently completing my certification in Integrative Mental Health.
 That means I look at the whole person—body, mind, and spirit—and consider how things like sleep, nutrition, movement, and gut health interact with emotional well-being.